-Michael Skrief is a Director in the Forensic Services practice of the New York office of PricewaterhouseCoopers LLP.
+Michael Skrief is a Principal in the Forensic Services practice of the New York office of PricewaterhouseCoopers LLP.
 He provides extensive accounting and auditing experience to attorneys and clients in litigation.
 His experience includes Securities fraud class actions; anti-corruption and Foreign Corrupt Practices Act ("FCPA") investigations, compliance reviews, training, and remediation activities; financial fraud and embezzlement investigations; forensic accounting investigations; and bankruptcies.
 His experiences within both Assurance and Forensic Services cover a broad range of industries, including Agriculture, Automotive, Consumer Services, Energy, Industrial Products, Insurance, Medical Device, Pharmaceuticals, Retail and Technology.

 Professor Blouin is an associate professor of accounting at the University of Pennsylvania’s Wharton School.
 She studies taxation in many contexts, including capital structure, asset pricing, payout policy and multinational firm behavior.
 Professor Blouin's research has been published in top-tier academic journals including Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Journal of Financial Economics, National Tax Journal and the Journal of the American Taxation Association.
 She has received funding from the Rodney L. White Center for Financial Research, the Global Initiatives Research Program and the International Tax Policy Forum.
 Professor Blouin is a current Penn Fellow.
 In addition, she was a 2009-2010 Golub Faculty Scholar.